kiskadee-studio/kiskadee/packages/schema/rules.md

 - For aria-disabled to work properly, use it together with status "disabled"; this ensures the expected visual result.

+### 2.2 Mandatory hover, focus, and pressed
+- Kiskadee components MUST support the core interaction states: hover, focus, and pressed (active) in addition to rest — even when the upstream design system (DS) being adapted does not explicitly define them (common in mobile-first DSs like iOS and Material).
+- Rationale (cross‑platform): Kiskadee is cross‑platform.
+A mobile‑oriented DS adapted via Kiskadee can be used on the web and desktop where hover and richer focus/pressed feedback are expected.
+Therefore, these states are mandatory for consistency and usability across platforms.
+- Visual identity preservation: When adding these states to a DS that doesn’t define them, Kiskadee selects color tones that best match the DS’s visual identity so that the new states feel native rather than an afterthought.
+  - Guidance for color selection:
+    - Start from the component’s rest tone and choose nearby tones within the same semantic track (soft/solid) to express the state.
+    - Prefer subtle luminance and/or chroma shifts over hue shifts to preserve brand hue.
+    - Maintain accessible contrast in each state.
+If the original palette can’t reach contrast, see Section 11 for variant strategy.
+- Defaults and inheritance:
+  - Rest is the source of truth; hover/focus/pressed inherit from rest unless explicitly overridden.
+  - Size and layout never change due to interaction state (see 2.); only color and visual effects may change.
+- Focus behavior details: Input elements use :focus; interactive controls (e.g., buttons) use :focus-visible for keyboard and similar navigation (see Section 7).
+Visuals for focus are mandatory; implementation may use outlines, glows, or designated focus effects.
+- Pressed vs active: “Pressed” refers to the visual state while the control is being activated.
+Map to :active (web) and the equivalent on other platforms.
+- Hover triggers: Hover visual is only applied on platforms/devices that support hover.
+It must not affect touch-only environments.

 ## 3. Dimensions and Units
 - The only unit of measurement and thus the standard for properties related to dimensions is the pixel.